-Excerpts from various unfinished, finished, published and unpublished pieces of fiction and other literary efforts.
+Excerpts from various unfinished, finished, published and unpublished pieces of fiction.

 Love not Lust – 1980